Phillip Smith at Cliptec thinks online news is hard to read. He says:

-Online news sites aren’t designed for easy reading.
+Online newspapers aren’t designed for easy reading.
 Publishers are more concerned with pushing advertising down reader’s throats.

-It isn’t just distracting animated ads.
-There are pop-out movie ads, bursts of sound and giant pop-ups which dance around in front of text.
+It’s not just distracting animated ads.
+It’s pop-out movie ads, bursts of sound and giant pop-ups which dance around in front of text.

 They give a new meaning to “in your face”.